 What do you think of Meghan, Harry and the hauntings?
 Let me know in the comments below!

 I know, I know.
 All you ghost and goblin lovers feel neglected at this time of year.
-My horror-fixated friends begin lamenting as early as November.
+Horror aficionados begin lamenting as early as November.
 “Let’s plan for next Halloween!” they tell me.
 However, you don’t have to wait that long!
 There is a holiday going on right now to appease your ghastly self, and it should not be ignored.

 We all know of Beltane, the fire festival celebrated on May 1st.
 But the night before Beltane, called May Eve, Walpurgis Night or Walpurgisnacht, is a notable time for spooky celebration in its own right.